dmanzanoa/newFlowv2/README.md

-# NeuFlow v2: Dockerized Video Processing Pipeline
+# NeuFlow v2: Dockerized Video Processing Code

 This repository provides a Dockerized solution for running the NeuFlow v2 video processing pipeline.
 Follow the instructions below to set up and run the pipeline.